 On the high street, the shop front is the face of the brand, the first thing customers will see.
 A well-designed window, good signage, and a clean entrance will help attract customers to take a look inside.
 But, the opposite is also true – signage with peeling paint, dusty displays and cluttered windows will make someone walk on by – and maybe straight to a competitor.

-Especially now, the focus on a strong brand and digital presence are incredibly valuable, even for businesses that have retail premises.
-A brand who’s online and physical marketing look neglected can only harm how potential customers see you.
+Especially now, the focus on a strong brand and digital presence is incredibly valuable, even for businesses that have retail premises.
+A brand whose online and physical marketing look neglected can only harm how potential customers see you.

 Instead of windows and signage, the marketing alternatives could include:

 These days every business should have some form of social media presence.
 While not all platforms might be suited for your type of business, having at least one will help customers when deciding to use your service or products.
 I know I personally tend to look a company up on Facebook, Instagram or LinkedIn first to find out a little more about them.
 But I find there is nothing worse than seeing a company page that hasn’t been updated for months or even years.
 Seeing photos that are pixelated, messy or hard to read.

 Having multiple social media platforms is like having a chain of shops – they all need to look the same and be consistent.
 You would never find one McDonalds with the Golden Arches and another with the Pink Arches!
 If you are creating your own content or employee of your business, one easy trap to fall into is not having this consistency across the board.
 By using a graphic designer like myself, you have a look and feel designed for all social media platforms to help keep your brand looking professional.
 Design for online and social media is one of the graphic design services I love to provide.
 Take a look at some examples here.